ThePhD/ThePhD.github.io/_posts/2022-03-13-To Save C, We Must Save ABI.markdown

 # The ABI Test: `maxabs`

-We talked about how `intmax_t` can't be changed because some binary, somewhere, would lose it's mind and use the wrong calling convention / return convention if we changed from e.g. `long long` (64-bit integer) to `__int128_t` (128-bit integer).
+We talked about how `intmax_t` can't be changed because some binary, somewhere, would lose its mind and use the wrong calling convention / return convention if we changed from e.g. `long long` (64-bit integer) to `__int128_t` (128-bit integer).
 But is there a way that - if the code opted into it or something - we could upgrade the function calls for newer applications while leaving the older applications intact?
 Let's craft some code that test the idea that Transparent Aliases can help with ABI.